Inventory : Configuration: Warehouse Management

 Once you have made all the necessary changes click the SAVE button.

-Repeat this process for all warehouses that were created by Odoo automatically or created by a user.
+Repeat this process for all warehouses that were created by Odoo, automatically.

 Good to Know!